...

 Before you can optimize your website for search engines, you need to understand what your customers are searching for.
 That’s where keyword research comes in.

-Keyword research is the process of finding and analyzing the keywords people are using to search for products and services like yours.
-By determining which keywords are most popular, you can optimize your website to rank for those keywords and get more traffic.
+Keyword research is the process of identifying and analyzing the keywords people use to search for products and services like yours.
+By identifying the most popular keywords, you can optimize your website to rank for them and drive more traffic.

 There are a few different ways to approach this.
 The most common method is to use a keyword research tool like Google Keyword Planner, Ahrefs, or Moz Keyword Explorer.
 These tools will help you find popular keywords that are relevant to your business.